Nginx Training Course

 - Modifying request headers

-- Forwarding traffic to a variable host instead of a predefined one.
+- Forwarding traffic to a variable host rather than a predefined one

 Maximizing Performance